-This is a two-month rotation that involves covering consults at IU Hospital from 8 am - 4 pm on Monday through Friday.
+This is an eight-week rotation that involves covering consults at IU Hospital from 8 am - 4 pm on Monday through Friday.
 A typical day consists of morning rounds, composing progress notes and staffing patients with the neurology attending, Dr. Snook.
 There is also a senior neurology resident on service who will inform you of new consults.
-The team is made up of 2-3 residents (from neurology, psychiatry and occasionally internal medicine).
-There will also be 2-3 medical students joining the team.
-Psychiatry residents do not cover any call while on Neurology but are welcome to attend Neurology grand rounds on Wednesdays from 5-6:30pm at our Neuroscience Center.
+The team is made up of two-three residents (from neurology, psychiatry and occasionally internal medicine)as well as two-three medical students.
+Psychiatry residents do not cover any call while on Neurology and are encouraged to attend the Neuroscience Grand Rounds on Wednesdays from 5-6:30pm at our Neuroscience Center.
 Weekends are completely free from clinical duties.
 There tends to be many interesting patients to be seen on this service as the patients at this hospital are typically the more medically complex (there is a transplant center and cancer center on site).
 This is a great month to prepare for the neurology section of the PRITE exam!

 Emergency Medicine: Eskenazi

-EM rotation is four weeks long and will be at Eskenazi Hospital.
-Residents will have a combination of day, evening, and overnight shifts, including several “obs” shifts (3-4), for covering high acuity/trauma cases.
+EM rotation is four-weeks at Eskenazi Hospital.
+Residents will have a combination of day, evening, and overnight shifts, including 1-4 “obs” shifts for covering high acuity/trauma cases.
 Days off are scattered throughout the month.
 Residents will typically have around 18 nine-hour shifts over the rotation.
 The majority of shifts will be covering triage.
 Residents staff cases with attendings and/or upper-level EM residents and continue to follow patients through disposition.
-At the end of the shift one can change over any patients to an oncoming resident, but effort is made to have disposition completed as much as possible to make sure they are taken care of before change over.
+At the end of the shift residents can change over patients to an oncoming resident, but effort is made to have disposition completed as much as possible before leaving.
 Do not feel pressured to know what to do during complex cases, especially trauma cases!
-There is always staff and an upper level resident to help.
+There are always staff and an upper level resident to help.
 This rotation tends to be a favorite among our residents due to the variety of cases seen, ease of working with staff, and often getting to do procedures that we usually wouldn't do in a psychiatric practice.

 Medicine: VA Inpatient Wards